stowersinstitute/libpb-1699-metabolomics/readme.md

 * Tinaja Liver Refed 6
 * Pachon Liver 30d Starved 3

-Results including the outliers are in an `mit-Ausreißern` subdirectory whereas results excluding the outliers are in a `kein-Ausreißern` subdirectory.
+Results including the outliers are in an `` subdirectory whereas results excluding the outliers are in a `without-outliers` subdirectory.
 Most results from the paper exclude outliers.